alexbsec/alexbsec.github.io/_posts/2024-01-16-monitored-htb.md

 $ ffuf -u https://nagios.monitored.htb/nagiosxi/api/v1/FUZZ -w /usr/share/wordlists/seclists/Discovery/Web-Content/common-api-endpoints-mazen160.txt -s > api-endpoints.txt
 ```

-Note that most of them gives the same message: `Message {"error":"No API Key provided"}`.
-That being noted, we will write a python script to see if there is any other messages within these:
+ Note that most of the messages are: `Message {"error":"No API Key provided"}`.That being noted, we will write a python script to see if there is any other messages within these:

 ```python
 import requests